 - Most people living with MS will undergo a certain amount of disease progression.

 To help determine your personal prognosis, it helps to understand the risk factors that may indicate a greater chance of developing a severe form of the condition.
-According to the Mayo Clinic, women are twice as likely as men to develop MS. Additionally, certain factors indicate a higher risk for more severe symptoms, including the following:
+Certain factors indicate a higher risk for more severe symptoms, including the following:

 - You’re over 40 at the initial onset of symptoms.

 - Your initial symptoms affect many parts of your body.

 - Your initial symptoms affect mental functioning, urinary control, or motor control.